Topic Africa and the Kingdom of Benin

-Reading is a key focus for our class children will complete a Star Reading test and select books within the appropriate level to read independently.
+Reading is a key focus for our class, children will complete a half termly Star Reading test and select books within the appropriate level to read independently.
 Children are expected to read every day and record their reading in their reading record book.
 Reading records books are regularly checked in school.
-We will read a selection of short stories set in Cornwall including the Beast of Bodmin written by Alan Kent, in addition we will read Kensuku's kingdom as a whole class guided read.
+We will read a selection of Fiction and Non-fiction stories linked to water.
+Our whole class guided reading book is the Journey to Jo'burg where we will explore the issues around diversity and inequality.
 Please set time aside each day to share reading books with your child, asking them questions and record their reading in reading record books.

-In writing, we will continue to explore ambitious vocabulary and spelling patterns of suffixes.
-We will use talk for writing to learn a warning tale about the Beast of Bodmim, a quest story, we will also write non fiction persuasive texts and newspaper reports.
-Children will learn to imitate, innovate and invent stories based on this theme.
+In writing, we will continue to explore ambitious vocabulary and spelling patterns; spellings will be sent home weekly on a Monday and tested the following Monday.
+We will use talk 4 writing to learn a wishing tale and write our own version.
+Children will learn to imitate, innovate and invent texts based on this theme and will apply their learning in History to write a Non- chronological report about Africa.

-In RE, we will be answering the big questions- What is the ‘Trinity’ and why is it important for Christians?
-Our value is Love with the creation story being used as a model to follow in God's footsteps.
-We are having weekly collective worships led by Revd Seymour and Revd Thwaites.
+Our focus will be how Hindus practice their faith at home and as a community.
+Our value is Trust with the story of Noah being used as a model to follow in God's footsteps.
+We are having weekly collective worships led by Revd.
+Seymour and Revd.
+Thwaites.

 Outdoor learning is proving to be very successful and will continue with a focus on lighting fires, natural art, making shelters and using our lovely the environment to support curriculum areas.

 Every morning we complete a wake up shake activity, which may include activities outside weather permitting, this supports our drive to increase physical activity during the day and is led by our sports ambassadors.
-Our PE sessions are on a Tuesday afternoon with Mrs Redford-James and supported by a P.E specialist.
-Our focus this half term is health related fitness.
+Our PE sessions are on a Tuesday afternoon with Mrs Bray and supported by a P.E specialist.
+Our focus this half term is dance.

 All homework books should be handed in every Thursday to be marked and handed back out on Friday.

-If you need any further assistance about the way we work in the classroom please speak to either Mrs Howells or Mrs Redford James.
+If you need any further assistance about the way we work in the classroom please speak to Mrs Howells.